A small-time coupling between $\Lambda$-coalescents and branching processes: Regularity indices and consequences

-Note that since $\beta\geq 1$ we are able to integrate the lower bound for $1/\psi$, but we use the additional constraint $\delta >1$ in order to be able to integrate the upper bound for $1/\psi$, and thus derive the right-hand-side of the above inequality.
+Note that since $\beta\geq1$ we are able to integrate the lower bound for $1/\psi$, but we use the additional constraint $\delta>1$ in order to be able to integrate the upper bound for $1/\psi$, and thus derive the right-hand side of the above inequality.
 Setting the middle term to $t$, after rearranging, we obtain